PCreations/firechat/README.md

 ```

 # Create your own firebase project
+Accept the Github authentication in the authentication settings of your project.
 Then you will have to edit some configuration file with your information :

 *firechat/.firebaserc*